Xahau/xahaud/CONTRIBUTING.md

 ## Major contributions

-If your contribution is a major feature or breaking change, then you must first write an Xahau Standard (XLS) describing it.
+If your contribution is a major feature or breaking change, then you must first write a Xahau Standard (XLS) describing it.
 Go to [Standards](https://github.com/XRPLF/XRPL-Standards/discussions), choose the next available standard number, and open a discussion with an appropriate title to propose your draft standard.